Sherlock-shy/unslothLocal/README.md

 <h1>unslothLocal</h1>
 Modified code to run unsloth finetuning locally.
-This is the code let me run the unsloth locally for finetuning.
-Why don't you use google collab they provided you ask?
+Q: Why don't you use google collab they provided you ask?
-Cause when i tried to trian it with small training rate, google collab say I need to pay to run long term and it stop me in the middle of training and I don't wanna pay it, I have an 4070 super, why don't I use it instead?
+A: I am bored

 <h2>Original project and soucre code</h2>